Shylex96/Shylex96/README.md

 <tr>
 <td>

-- 🔭 I’m currently working on "Lonely Lumberjack Browser Game" project.
+- 🔭 I’m currently working on Kotlin using Jetpack Compose.

-- 🌱 I’m currently learning Learn Website Development [Node.js]
+- 🌱 I’m currently learning Kotlin and PHP.

-- 👯 I’m looking to collaborate on JavaScript

-- 🤔 I’m looking for help with Node.js

-- 💬 Ask me about Web development
+- 💬 Ask me about anything.

 - 📫 How to reach me: estebanalbarran1996@gmail.com